hpcleuven/iRODS-User-Training/05_Yoda_Handson_User-Training.md

 We can do now some hands-on exercises:

 **Exercise1**:
-*Note: this first exercise can only be completed by users with the role of group manager*
-- Check out the research group assigned to you.
+- Go to the 'group manager' tab.

+Under 'Yoda groups', there are categories, which may contain subcollections, which contain research groups.
+You should be part of at least one research groups.
+If not, you will be added soon.

-- Invite colleagues into your group.
+- If you have been made group manager, invite your teammates to the group.
+- Click on your group to see some information about it on the right-hand side.

+Congratulations!
+You and your teammates have now a shared research-folder where you can put data and work together.

 **Exercise2**:
+- Go to the tab 'research', and go to your research folder.
-- In the tab 'research', in a group you are added to, add a collection with 'test' + your name as title.
+- Add a collection with 'test' + your name as title.
 - Upload a file from your pc to the collection you just created.
 - Try to download this file again.
-If you are doing this exercise with colleagues, you can try to download the file they uploaded.
+You can also try to download the files of your teammates.

 **Exercise3**: